This easy to prepare Fresh Tomato Salsa is a staple in my home. It is a simple salsa which is made in 15 minutes or less.

 - 1 small red/purple onion See Note 2

-- 1 tbsp fresh coriander/cilantro leaves – finely chopped
+- 1 tablespoon fresh coriander/cilantro leaves – finely chopped

-- 1 tbsp lime juice – freshly squeezed See Note 4
+- 1 tablespoon lime juice – freshly squeezed See Note 4

 - sea salt and freshly ground black pepper – to taste